davidwilliams-dev/aahacks-apk/README.md

 We’ll redirect you to our official and secure GitHub page.
 This is where you can safely get the AAHacks APK file.

 ## ✅ Step 2: Tap on "aahacks apk"
-When you tap on "aahacks apk, you will see a download icon.
+When you tap on "aahacks apk, you will see a download icon to download the **raw file**.
 Tap on that to install the apk

 ## ✅ Step 3: Read Before You Install
 Before installing, take a minute to read the instructions.
 It’ll help you avoid issues and understand what the app does.